View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 In its commitment to ensuring that no otherwise qualified student with a disability is subjected to unlawful discrimination in the context of his/her educational experience, the College makes certain that students with disabilities are provided equal access to educational and career development programs and/or student activities.
 Consequently, as noted above, the College will make, on behalf of qualified students with learning and physical disabilities of which the College is aware, reasonable accommodations that do not impose undue hardships on the College.
 Students and their families are strongly encouraged to disclose and discuss possible accommodations during the enrollment process.

-If a student believes he/she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the academic counselor in Academic Support Services who has responsibility for students with learning challenges.
+If a student believes he/she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the Director of Student Accessibility Services, who has responsibility for students with learning challenges.
 All information associated with a disclosure of this nature is confidential, and the College will communicate this information to others only on a need-to-know basis.

 Scope and Application: This appeal/grievance process applies to any student allegedly aggrieved by a denial (in whole or in part) of his/her request for an accommodation/academic adjustment under the College’s Policy Regarding Students with Disabilities or who otherwise has an unresolved complaint regarding his/her disability.
 The College commits that no retaliation will occur at any stage of this process.

-(A) The student or, any person(s) acting on behalf of the student, may file an appeal/grievance with the Office of Academic Support Services.
-An academic counselor (or his/her designee from Academic Support Services) will discuss the student’s complaint and attempt to resolve or adjust the dispute on an informal basis.
+(A) The student or, any person(s) acting on behalf of the student, may file an appeal/grievance with the Office of Student Accessibility Services.
+An academic counselor (or his/her designee from Student Accessibility Services) will discuss the student’s complaint and attempt to resolve or adjust the dispute on an informal basis.
 The student may present any facts or circumstances he/she deems relevant to the complaint/dispute.
 The academic counselor may investigate the matter and gather any relevant facts and circumstances, including conducting interviews.
 The academic counselor shall render a determination within twenty (20) calendar days after being assigned to handle the student’s appeal/grievance.
-Within seven (7) calendar days from the date of the determination by the academic counselor that the complaint/dispute could not be resolved, the student (or the person acting on his/her behalf) must submit a written request for a further review by the Dean of Students to the Office of Academic Support Services and must document the student’s attempt to first resolve the appeal/grievance with the academic counselor.
+Within seven (7) calendar days from the date of the determination by the academic counselor that the complaint/dispute could not be resolved, the student (or the person acting on his/her behalf) must submit a written request for a further review by the Dean of Students to the Office of Student Accessibility Services and must document the student’s attempt to first resolve the appeal/grievance with the academic counselor.
 The written request must explain the nature of the student’s complaint/dispute and/or the accommodation/adjustment sought.

 Family Educational Rights and Privacy Act of 1974